rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 For more information on the Audiovisual Liaison workflow for digitization of materials, please use this [document ](<https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EUqt0cH4y2tPuj6W1wXNdDgB3kq8wxMglsmifxg-Yt6RAw?e=T7c85r> "https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EUqt0cH4y2tPuj6W1wXNdDgB3kq8wxMglsmifxg-Yt6RAw?e=T7c85r").

-## 6.5.1 Accessioning/Minimal Level Processing
+## 6.9.1 Accessioning/Minimal Level Processing of AV

 Audiovisual materials will be rehoused upon accessioning into boxes labeled "AV."
 If more than one box is used, it is preferable to keep audio and visual boxes (e.g. keep all audio together in one box and remove video to another as this will aid in digitization procedures).
 Individual items can be rehoused as well at this point (audiocassettes should be in some kind of case) to ensure that damage does not occur.

-### 6.5.1.1 Rehousing upon accessioning
+### Rehousing upon accessioning

 Upon accessioning, materials should be rehoused into AV Masters boxes.
 Some individual materials may require rehousing (i.e. the individual cases or boxes for tapes), but archivists should use their judgment as to whether this is necessary.
 It is preferable to do if the housing or item is broken, deteriorating, or unsupportive.
 Original housing that is not broken and does not have acid stains or discoloration is adequate and can generally be left alone.
 Materials that come in without sufficient housing or cases should be placed in one. should be housed.